dansomrob/dansomrob.github.io/hidden.md

 This is when peer pressure can actually be positive.
 I have felt this multiple times so far.
 There have been multiple times where I don't really want to go to training but I end up going due to peer pressure I've put myself under.
 By telling friends and family that I was playing lacrosse, deciding no to go was a failure.
 And I didn't to be seen failing.
 Therefore I always ended up going.

 I also always enjoyed the training sessions - and often could feel myself improving.
 However getting to the session was difficult.
-This is a situation were *peer pressure can be used in a positive way*.
-I want to begin going to S&C on Fridays and Sports Nights every Wednesday.
-I want to get further into the sport.
+I want to begin going to S&C on Fridays and Sports Nights every Wednesday and get further into the sport.

 At the end of the term I began doing wall-ball quite a bit.
-I also want to start skipping to imporve footwork.
+I also want to start skipping to improve footwork.
 Also strength.

 <h1>2021 - A Year in Review</h1>
 - Achieved top grades in all subjects at secondary school.